fsfe/forms/doc/configure.md

 ### `MAIL_USERNAME` and `MAIL_PASSWORD`

 The credentials for the SMTP server.
 Only needed if the SMTP server requires authentication.
+Defaults to no authentication.

 ### `LOG_EMAIL_FROM` and `LOG_EMAIL_TO`

 In a production environment, fsfe-forms sends log messages of severity “ERROR” or worse by email.
 These are the “From” and “To“ address for these emails.
+No default.

 ## Parameters for the connection to the Redis server

 ### `REDIS_HOST` and `REDIS_PORT`

 Hostname and TCP port of the Redis server.
+Defaults to `localhost` and `6379`.

 ### `REDIS_PASSWORD`

 Optional password for the Redis connection.
+Defaults to no password.

 ### `REDIS_QUEUE_DB`

 Redis database number for the double opt-in queue.
+Defaults to `0`.

 [`docker-compose.yml`]: ../docker-compose.yml
-[`.env`]: ../.env